Cameron-D/nem-influxdb/README.md

 # NEM Tools

-A handful of scripts for reading NEM scada data and logging to InfluxDB.
+A handful of scripts for reading NEM SCADA data and logging to InfluxDB.

 ![Screenshot](https://i.imgur.com/wGQjMRW.jpg "Screenshot")